The 2014 Design Entrance Workshop will take place on Tuesday June 17, 2014. This Workshop takes place once a year and there are no makeup dates.

 There is a $20 fee for supplies and expenses related to the workshop.
 Payment must be made before June 6, 2014.
 Payment cannot be made the day of the workshop.
 Payment must be submitted prior to the workshop via credit card with the link provided on the workshop registration confirmation page by June 7.

 All fees are non-refundable.
 No exceptions.
 By submitting your registration and workshop fee, you acknowledge that you have read and agree to this NO REFUND policy.
 For questions concerning the non-refundable $20 fee please call Art Advising 206-543-0646.

-All participants must register for the Workshop by Friday May 31, 2013.
-The online registration form will open on Wednesday May 1, 2013.
-Please come back on May 1 to sign up for the Workshop.
+All participants must register for the Workshop by Friday May 30, 2014.
+The online registration form will open on Monday March 3, 2014.
+Please come back then to sign up for the Workshop.